Gianluca Costantini: Political comics and Art Books

 One of Costantini's notable works is the graphic novel "Linea Gotica," published in 2004 by Associazione Mirada.
 This compelling piece of visual storytelling delves into historical narratives, and its critical text by Sabina Ghinassi adds depth to the exploration of the Gothic Line.

 In 2006, Costantini compiled a collection of his political drawings from 2003 to 2004 in the form of "Diario di un qualunquista" (Diary of an Everyman), published by Fernandel.
 The critical text by Daniele Brolli provides insight into the socio-political context and significance of Costantini's work during that period.

-Gianluca Costantini's artistic endeavors also extend to exhibitions, as seen in the catalog "Sangue in Algeria" (Blood in Algeria), presented at Galleria Miomao in 2008.
+Costantini's artistic endeavors also extend to exhibitions, as seen in the catalog "Sangue in Algeria" (Blood in Algeria), presented at Galleria Miomao in 2008.
 The critical text by Tahar Lamri accompanies the catalog, offering a thoughtful analysis of Costantini's visual exploration of themes related to Algeria.

 In 2016, he published the illustrated book "Le cicatrici tra i miei denti" (Scars Among My Teeth) under NdA Press.
 This work is a visual exploration of poets, showcasing Costantini's distinctive style.
 Critical texts for the book were provided by Lello Voce and Davide Brullo, further emphasizing the artistic significance of his creations.

 Costantini's engagement with the international indie music scene is documented in his 2013 book, "Bronson Drawings," published by Giuda Edizioni.
 The critical texts accompanying this publication were contributed by David Vecchiato, Arturo Compagnoni, and Chris Angiolini.
 Through this work, Costantini not only captures the spirit of indie music but also extends the reach of his artistic expression into the dynamic world of sound and rhythm.

 In 2009, he released an art catalog titled "Daily Iraq," published by Edizioni Libri Aparte, focusing on his work that delves into the profound realities of Iraq.
 Critical text for this catalog was provided by Elettra Stamboulis, highlighting the depth and thought-provoking nature of Costantini's creations.
 Additionally, another art catalog from the same year, "Untitled Drawing Art," also published by Edizioni Libri Aparte, features critical text by Viola Giacometti.

 Among his extensive body of work is the travel sketchbook "Porto dei santi" (Port of Saints), published by Purple Press in 2009.
 The critical text for this travelogue was written by Elettra Stamboulis, providing insights into Costantini's artistic journey and explorations.

 Newspapers

-At the beginning of his career, Gianluca Costantini started collaborating with Italian newspapers.
+At the beginning of his career, Costantini started collaborating with Italian newspapers.
 In 1994, he began working with Il manifesto and later contributed to Corriere della Sera, La Stampa, Domani, and La Repubblica.